Why Do Bees Leave Their Hive?

 Some simple ways to make hives comfortable for bees is to make sure that there are plenty of frames installed in each hive box, and that there are at least three to four deep frame boxes per colony of bees.
 Also, not using smelly paints or stains on your hives, or at least airing them out well before placing bees in them, will help the bees be comfortable.
 Ensuring that your bees have plenty of ventilation and fresh air is always important, as well as keeping them away from harsher winds if you live somewhere where it is windy and rainy often.

 Read more...
-Can Bees Sense Fear?
+Do Honey Bees Sting?

 Overpopulation